Shotgun/Home Defense AND the Use of Deadly Force Class

 - Speed feeding the shotgun after the magazine tube is empty

-- Jungle walk (shooting steel knock downs in the woods)
+- Shooting steel knock downs

 This course will help the student understand many things about their shotguns and bring them from the skeet/hunter mode to the tactical defense mode.
 The shotgun is an awesome weapon and when used within its limitations is probably one of the best defensive/offensive weapons in the world.
 One of the goals of this class is to instill in the student those limitations and how to overcome them.

 There are a couple of things that I feel are very important for students to understand.

 - First, is to keep your equipment simple.
 The more attachments you have and modifications to your shooting platform, the more subject you will be to encounter problems.
 If you have modifications, please be sure they are professionally done.